andrew/ultimate-awesome/README.md

 - [awesome-app-js](https://github.com/soixantecircuits/awesome-app-js) - This document list all the JavaScript libs used at Soixante circuits.
 They are compatible with Webpack and run in the browser and / or node only.
 - [awesome](https://github.com/toweave/awesome) - Awesome Awesome Awesome !
 Try to update every week.
 - [awesome-neon](https://github.com/tyaga001/awesome-neon) - Official awesome-list of Neon Postgres Database Starters & Resources ⚡️.
-- [awesome-marp-template](https://github.com/ykicchan/awesome-marp-template) - An ultimate Marp template for your awesome presentation!.
 - [awesome-disentanglement-in-nlp](https://github.com/zhjohnchan/awesome-disentanglement-in-nlp) - A curated list of disentanglement in NLP. :-).
 - [awesome-leetcode](https://github.com/zhuifengshen/awesome-leetcode) - LeetCode Efficient Training Guide!.
 - [awesome-medsec](https://github.com/zseha/awesome-medsec) - A curated list of awesome projects, libraries, and tools for MedSec.